Skip to main content

 • Reduced Pituitary Sensitivity Glucocorticoids act directly on the pituitary gland, reducing its sensitivity to GnRH.
 This means that even if a GnRH pulse is released from the hypothalamus, the pituitary’s response ∞ the secretion of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) ∞ is blunted.
 The signal is sent, but the receiver is impaired.

 This multi-level central suppression demonstrates a coordinated biological strategy to deactivate the reproductive axis during periods of perceived threat.
-The consequence is a reduction in LH and FSH, leading directly to decreased in the testes and disrupted follicular development and ovulation in the ovaries.
+The consequence is a reduction in LH and FSH, leading directly to decreased testosterone production in the testes and disrupted follicular development and ovulation in the ovaries.

 Peripheral Suppression at the Gonads